-The snow-white Basilica of Copacabana, along Lake Titicaca in Bolivia, is the backdrop of a weekly ritual: La Benedicion de Movilidades.
+The snow-white Basilica of Copacabana, Bolivia (not to be confused with the beach in Brazil) is the backdrop of a weekly ritual: La Benedicion de Movilidades.
 During this ‘Blessing of Vehicles’, vehicles gather in front of the home of the Virgin de Candelaria, decked out in a spectacular display of flowers and plastic knick-knacks.

 Priests bless the vehicle for a safe journey home while champagne is poured and fireworks go off.
-After a six-month, stressful restoration of the Land Cruiser, we feel it can definitely use a blessing before we hit the road again.
+After a six-month, stressful restoration of the Land Cruiser, we feel it can definitely use – needs, even – a blessing before we hit the road again.

 Engine Problems, or Copacabana’s Altitude?